Georgia State Subsidy Profile

 - Crisis Intervention Team (in-home therapeutic intervention, family case management)

 Parents should contact the Georgia Center for Adoption Resources and Support (http://www.gaadoptionresources.org; 1-866-A-Parent/1-866-272-7368) for information on resources, support groups, and local and statewide adoption related activities.
 The local county departments may also have a local listing that adoptive families may call.

-Until July 1, 2010 Georgia offered Special Services Adoption Assistance, which provided a time-limited or one-time special service when no other family or community resource is available.
-Families who have existing Special Services agreements will still receive those supports, but the state is not entering into new agreements for Special Services.
+Special Services Adoption Assistance may provide a time-limited or one-time special service when no other family or community resource is available, but not child care.

 What Should Families Know About Applying for Subsidy?

 19. Who makes the final determination on an adoption assistance agreement?

 Parents apply for adoption assistance at the local DFCS county office.
 All determinations of special needs, approvals, and denials are made by the Social Services Administration Unit (SSAU) at the State Office.
 SSAU will notify the caseworker submitting the documentation of the approval or denial.
 The agreement will be entered into after SSAU approves the agreement and the local DFCS representative and parents sign the agreement.

 20. How do families request adoption assistance after finalization of an adoption?